 - A Porter or brown: Too many good ones to even list here.

-- A Seasonal: A likely rotation would include: Bell’s Cigar City Good Gourd for Fall, Grapefruit Sculpin (Technically not a seasonal, but a damn good beer) by Ballast Point during the summer and spring, Troegenator Double Bock for winter.
+- A Seasonal: A likely rotation would include: Bell’s Cigar City Good Gourd for Fall, Grapefruit Sculpin (Technically not a seasonal, but a really good beer) by Ballast Point during the summer and spring, Troegenator Double Bock for winter.

 Oh, and if that got old… I’d probably consider opening a brewery or being a major owner.
 That would be fun.
 I’d want it to be an indoor/outdoor brewery with places to socialize, play games, and have food trucks.
 I’d also want to support local musical artists and let them play to get their name out there.